CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 During training, it is necessary to create the event bins for each optical flow groundtruth.
 However, this binning process is time-consuming and is repeated for every training epoch.
 To reduce the training time, pre-binning the relevant events and saving them in a separate folder can significantly reduce training time.
 By doing this, we can directly load the relevant events from the pre-binned files, eliminating the need for repeated binning during each epoch.

+After the primal tests, we continued training with the photometric and smoothness loss functions on the [MVSEC](https://daniilidis-group.github.io/mvsec/) and the [DSEC](https://dsec.ifi.uzh.ch/) datasets as performed in the article.
+One possible extension we considered is starting the training process on the MVSEC dataset in an unsupervised manner.
+Since the MVSEC dataset does not include ground truth data, this approach could provide a robust initialization for the network.
+After unsupervised training on MVSEC, transitioning to supervised training with the DSEC dataset—which includes ground truth optical flow—might yield improved performance, particularly with respect to the
+𝐿
+EPE
+L
+EPE
+​
+  loss.

+To experiment with this approach, we need to address the difference in data sizes between the two datasets.
+Specifically, we must apply zero-padding to the smaller-sized DSEC dataset to match the dimensions of MVSEC, enabling our network to process both datasets simultaneously.
 ## 3.2.
 Running the code

 @TODO: Explain your code & directory structure and how other people can run it.